 The effectiveness of phytosanitary treatments depends strongly on the weather conditions during application.
-Air humidity, temperature, wind speed and precipitation are important data that influence the efficiency of a treatment.
+Air humidity, temperature, wind speed, and precipitation are important data points that influence the efficiency of a treatment.

 The indicator for gusts of wind is an additional parameter to be considered.
 "Gusts of wind do not allow clear predictions of wind direction and can mean temperature swings" (Deveau, 2009).
-If the gust speed is high, it is therefore best to postpone spraying to another time.
+If the gust speed is high, it is therefore best to postpone spraying until another time.

 Weather conditions before and after treatment

 In fact, herbicides in particular are 'all the more effective when used in growing weather' (Arvalis, 2014).
 This means several days in a row with growth-friendly weather conditions: high humidity (over 60%) and cool temperatures (between 4°C and 18°C).

 In addition, spraying after severe frost is risky, as the plants may show injuries on the epidermis.
 There is therefore a high risk of phytotoxicity.
 Treatment with a systemic foliar herbicide after a drought is also not very effective because the plant cuticula is thickened.
 It is therefore important to observe the meteorological parameters before and after treatment in order to assess the effectiveness of the treatment.

-It is not easy to find a time window for the treatment in which all parameters are favourable for spraying.
-A compromise has to be found which can be reconciled with the own timetable.
+It is not easy to find a time window for the treatment in which all parameters are favorable for spraying.
+A compromise has to be found that can be reconciled with the timetable.
 The weather conditions are best in the morning when humidity is high and the plants are more receptive.

 CHAMBRE D’AGRICULTURE BOURGOGNE, 2012.
-Optimiser la pulvérisation [en ligne].
-Disponible à l’adresse : https://bourgognefranchecomte.chambres-agriculture.fr/fileadmin/user_upload/Bourgogne-Franche-Comte/061_Inst-Bourgogne-Franche-Comte/Actualites/2019/2012_Optimiser_la_pulverisation_Ch_Agri_Bourgogne.pdf.
+Optimiser la pulvérisation.

 DEVEAU, Jason, 2009.
-Effets des conditions météorologiques. [en ligne].
-Disponible à l’adresse : http://www.omafra.gov.on.ca/french/crops/facts/09-038w.htm#4
+Effets des conditions météorologiques

-GAUTHIER, Marine et MOIGNY, Frédéric, 2014.
-Optimisation de la pulvérisation [en ligne].
-Disponible à l’adresse : http://draaf.auvergne-rhone-alpes.agriculture.gouv.fr/IMG/pdf/2014_optimisation_des_traitements_phytosanitaires_CDA_63_cle47e132.pdf.
+GAUTHIER, Marine, and MOIGNY, Frédéric, 2014.
+Optimisation de la pulvérisation